 You'll then receive confirmation that the file was saved.

-You can locate the saved file on your computer and open it in Word to review and edit it.
+You can locate the saved file on your OneDrive account and open it in Word to review and edit it.

 The file is now ready to be printed for paper testing and/or saved to your computer for later use or review.